2015–16 UConn Huskies women's basketball team

 The 2015–16 UConn Huskies women's basketball team represented the University of Connecticut in the 2015–16 NCAA Division I women's basketball season.
-The Huskies, led by thirty first year head coach Geno Auriemma, won the NCAA tournament and went undefeated.
+The Huskies, led by 31st-year head coach Geno Auriemma, won the NCAA tournament and went undefeated.
 With their eleventh championship win in 2016, the UConn Huskies became the first NCAA Division I women's basketball team to win four straight national championships.

 Media

 Every single Connecticut game was expected to be televised.
 Excluding exhibitions, every Connecticut home game and most conference games aired on SNY with a simulcast on Husky Vision.
 Select games aired on ESPN3, another ESPN Network, or CBS Sports Network.
-Every game was once again broadcast on the UConn IMG Sports Network with an extra audio broadcast being available online to listen to through Husky Vision.
+Every game was once again broadcast on the UConn IMG Sports Network, with an extra audio broadcast available online through Husky Vision.

 Off-season

 FIBA Americas U16 Championship

-Andra Espinoza-Hunter, who has committed to play for Connecticut in 2017, played for the USA team at the 2015 FIBA Americas U16 Championship held in Puebla, Mexico.
-Espinoza-Hunter plays for Blair Academy, but had previously played for Ossining High School where she was a teammate of Saniya Chong.
+Andra Espinoza-Hunter, who had committed to play for Connecticut in 2017, played for the USA team at the 2015 FIBA Americas U16 Championship held in Puebla, Mexico.
+Espinoza-Hunter played for Blair Academy, and had previously played for Ossining High School, where she was a teammate of Saniya Chong.
 The USA team won their preliminary games, but lost in the semifinals to Brazil.
 They defeated the host team, Mexico, to earn the bronze medal.
 In the bronze medal game, Espinoza-Hunter scored ten points, one of four players in double figures.